Miliband: PM is Brexit 'roadblock'

 PMQs: Ed Miliband accuses PM of being a Brexit 'roadblock'

-Ed Miliband has told Theresa May she is "the roadblock to this House reaching a majority" over Brexit.
+Ed Miliband had told Theresa May she is "the roadblock to this House reaching a majority" over Brexit.

 The former Labour leader blamed the prime minister for the Brexit impasse, urging her to "do a service to the country" and back indicative votes on a way forward.